Charts#

 Customizable Tooltips and Annotations

-You can customize the content, values formatting and appearance of tooltip for any geometry layer in your plot.
-Learn more.
+You can customize the content, values formatting and appearance of tooltip and annotation for layers of your plot.

 Formatting